alvin0/git-mew-vscode-extension/README.md

 ### Key Features

 - 🤖 **AI-Powered Commit Messages**: Automatically generate commit messages based on your staged changes.
+- 👀 **AI-Powered Staged Changes Review**: Review your staged changes before committing with AI analysis and suggestions.
 - 🔍 **AI-Powered Code Review**: Generate comprehensive code reviews for merge requests/pull requests by comparing any two branches.
 - 📝 **AI-Powered MR Descriptions**: Generate professional merge request descriptions with smart template selection (default, release, hotfix).
-- 🎯 **Multiple LLM Providers**: Support for OpenAI, Claude, Gemini, and Ollama.
+- 🎯 **Multiple LLM Providers**: Support for OpenAI, Claude, Gemini, and Ollama (no API key required for Ollama).
-- ⚡ **Quick Access**: Generate commit messages directly from the Source Control panel.
+- ⚡ **Quick Access**: Generate commit messages and review changes directly from the Source Control panel.
 - 🎨 **Conventional Commits & Rich Reviews**: Follows conventional commit format and generates detailed code review reports.
 - 🔧 **Customizable**: Configure your preferred AI model and provider for commit generation, code review, and MR descriptions.
 - 📝 **Custom Rules**: Define project-specific rules for commit messages, code reviews, and MR descriptions.
 - 🌍 **Multi-Language Support**: Get code reviews and MR descriptions in your preferred language.
 - 📤 **Easy Template Publishing**: Use the publish command to copy template files to your project.
+- 🚀 **GPT-5 Support**: Automatic optimization for GPT-5 models with reasoning capabilities.

 ### How to Use